wang82426107/SDUserDefaults/README.md

 #### Custom usage (import mode recommended: manual import and cocoapods are also available)
 ***

-A lot of developers are going to say, why should I use your SDUserDefaults to initialize, I want to write my own UserDefaults singleton to manage my own storage properties no?
+A lot of people would say, why should I initialize with your SDUserDefaults, I just want to write my own UserDefaults singleton to manage my own storage properties, can't I?

-Of course, when version 1.0.3, I added a class called SDUserObject, only need you write a singleton inherit from this class, and use **- (instancetype) initWithIdentifier** ways to initialize, still can use powerful property, but he could greatly reduce the amount of code written.
-Let's take a look at the Demo of the example is how to use it.
+OK, of course.
+In version 1.0.3, I added a new class called the SDUserObject class, which only needs the singleton you wrote to inherit from the class and initialize it with the -(instancetype) initWithIdentifier method.
+Then you can still use powerful properties, But the amount of code you write will be greatly reduced.
+Let's take a look at how the examples in Demo are used.

 We need the singleton class to inherit from the SDUserObject class, as shown in the figure below.